-Roasted Sweet Potato Salad with Arugula and Millet combines with chickpeas, cranberries, and pecans for a flavorful vegetarian dish.
+Roasted Sweet Potato Salad with Arugula and Millet combines with chickpeas, cranberries, and pecans with diced sweet potato for a flavorful vegetarian dish.
 Serve warm as a side or a main.
 Gluten-free, vegan, and dairy-free.

 Roasted sweet potatoes will change your salad game.